solstice333/ArduinoThreads/README.md

 to create a filler thread that just spins until the sleeping thread wakes up.

 3. Do not use _delay_ms().
 Use thread_sleep() instead

+4. Almost running out of space in the data segment to store global variables and string literals?
+Adding in a few more print_string()'s or global variables in program3.c causes the program to act unpredictably.